Skip to content

 Available funds in CHF

-Cover ratio
+Cover ratio in %

 Active insured persons